daniaalnahdi/content-labeling/src/content/platforms/instagram.md

 ---
 title: Instagram
+slug: instagram
 spreadsheet: https://docs.google.com/spreadsheets/d/1jiRvb1AGuferhBb0s4lfOJbfDntKRJWRSO86YF9FyOI/edit#gid=1838698303
 ---

 Instagram is a social networking site where users can upload photos and vidoes, accompanied by text and hashtags.
 According to the [Instagram business page](https://business.instagram.com/), the platform has over 1 billion Instagram active accounts accounted for every month.

 Since Instagram merged with the Facebook company, many of their content strategies and guidelines are shared.
 This includes the [Facebook: Remove, Reduce, and Inform](https://about.fb.com/news/2019/04/remove-reduce-inform-new-steps/) approach, as well as Instagram’s policies on [misinformation and third-party fact checkers](https://help.instagram.com/388534952086572) referring to Facebook guidelines.